chaseruskin/legoHDL/docs/src/topic_guide/intell_comp_rec.md

 # Intelligent Component Recognition (ICR)

-Both VHDL and Verilog have very limited levels of scopes: although VHDL has libraries for design units, Verilog has no such concept.
+Both VHDL and Verilog have limited levels of scopes; although VHDL has libraries for design units, Verilog has no such concept.

 This page describes how legoHDL handles _scope-overlapping_.